Learn Email Automation Post-Purchase Flows

 These emails exist to fulfill a customer expectation created by the purchase transaction.
 The customer expects them.
 They have requested them, implicitly, by making a purchase.
 Examples:

 These emails have exceptional deliverability characteristics because the recipient relationship is strong: the subscriber recently purchased, is actively looking for this communication, and will open it almost immediately.
 This creates exactly the engagement signal that builds positive domain reputation.
-Transactional email open rates typically run 60–80%.
+Transactional email open rates are typically much higher than promotional campaigns.

 Marketing Post-Purchase Emails